Image2Gcode: Image-to-G-code Generation for Additive Manufacturing Using Diffusion-Transformer Model: Introduction

 Among various AM techniques, Material Extrusion (MEX) has emerged as the most widely adopted process due to its low equipment cost, operational simplicity, and compatibility with diverse thermoplastic materials \cite{sapkota2024fdmflex, gibson2021additive}.
 MEX operates by extruding heated thermoplastic filament through a nozzle, depositing material layer-by-layer to construct parts from the bottom up.
 This accessibility has catalyzed the growth of open-source initiatives such as RepRap \cite{sells2010reprap, jones2011reprap} which have democratized 3D printing technology by enabling individuals, small businesses \cite{laplume2016open}, and research laboratories \cite{pearce2012building, pearce2013open} to develop and customize hardware, significantly expanding both the applications and reach of additive manufacturing \cite{staribratov2024steamedu}.

 Despite these advances in hardware accessibility, the path from design concept to printed part remains constrained by a multi-stage workflow that demands specialized expertise at each step.
 The conventional AM pipeline begins with creating a 3D model in computer-aided design (CAD) software.
 This CAD model is then exported as a triangulated mesh file, which is subsequently processed by slicing software that divides the geometry into discrete horizontal layers.
 The slicer converts each layer into G-code, a low-level computer numerical control (CNC) programming language that specifies precise machine instructions for nozzle movement, material extrusion rates, and toolpath trajectories.
 These instructions are then transmitted directly to the 3D printer for physical fabrication \cite{pamidi2024practical,montalti2024cad}.
 Each stage in this pipeline introduces significant barriers: CAD modeling requires technical proficiency and familiarity with complex software interfaces, mesh processing demands understanding of resolution and file format considerations \cite{chen2024correlation}, slicing necessitates knowledge of print parameters and process optimization \cite{jadhav2024llm,vyavahare2020rpj,Kristiawan2021}, and iterative design refinement requires repeated cycles through the entire workflow \cite{macdonald20143d,pamidi2024practical}.
-Compounding these challenges, most slicing tools remain fundamentally rule-based, with path planning and parameter configurations rigidly defined and lacking generalizability across different machines, materials, or geometries \cite{jin2015parallel}.
-Parameter sets optimized for one specific printer or material often lead to inefficiency, defects, or even print failure when applied to different contexts \cite{Aruanno2023}.
 This friction between creative vision and physical realization presents a substantial challenge, particularly for users lacking CAD expertise or those seeking rapid prototyping capabilities.